tubepress/tubepress/src/main/assembly/resources/wordpress/readme.txt

 * Unavailable videos will now not appear in galleries at all

 = 1.8.0 =
-* New embedded player option: JW Flv Media Player
+* New embedded player option: JW Player
 * New player location: jqModal
 * All classes use dependency injection via Crafty
 * jQuery 1.2.6 or higher is now required (built-in for WordPress users)